jenkinsci/aws-secrets-manager-credentials-provider-plugin/docs/beta/clients/index.md

 The plugin can access more (or different) secrets when you enable the custom client configuration.

 The most common use case is to access secrets in other accounts using [IAM cross-account roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html).
-In this setup, Jenkins performs *same-account* secrets access with its IAM principal's *implicit* role, and performs *cross-account* secrets access with *explicit* roles for each secondary account.
+In this setup, Jenkins performs *same-account* secrets access with its IAM principal's *implicit* role, and performs *cross-account* secrets access with *explicit* roles.

 With custom clients, you can decide: